brianhill/bayesian-statistics/index.md

 ## Prerequisite / Joining the Class

 I will use mathematics that is commonly known as either Algebra 2 or Algebra 3-4 (depending on whether a school numbers its math classes by the year or the semester).
 We will need to develop and use some calculus to do statistics, and I will go slowly and assume you have never seen any calculus.
-If you had calculus in high school, be patient.
-This class was pitched as the much more accessible complement to the other class I am teaching this semester.

 ## Texts

 We are going to use three texts.
-How much of the third one we get to will depend on our pace in the second one.
+We are going to use three texts.
 In order, the three texts we will use are:

 * Hugh Young, [Statistical Treatment of Experimental Data](https://archive.org/details/H_D_Young__Statistical_Treatment_of_Experimental_Data/mode/1up) (this is a compact classic that will be of use no matter what additional statistics you do or don't ever use)
 * Therese Donovan and Ruth Mickey, [Bayesian Statistics for Beginners](https://www.amazon.com/Bayesian-Statistics-Beginners-step-step/dp/0198841299) (this is the book we will use the most &mdash; it is at a good level for our purposes)
-* E.T.
-Jaynes and G. Larry Bretthorst, [Probability Theory: The Logic of Science](https://www.amazon.com/Probability-Theory-Science-T-Jaynes/dp/0521592712) (this is pretty advanced, but working hard with the second text will make it accessible)
+* W.R.
+Gilks, S. Richardson, David Spiegelhalter, eds., [Markov Chain Monte Carlo in Practice](https://www.routledge.com/Markov-Chain-Monte-Carlo-in-Practice/Gilks-Richardson-Spiegelhalter/p/book/9780412055515) (the first two chapters of this collection will conclude our course and serve as a bridge from the illlustrative but simple Monte Carlo applications in Chapters 13-16 of Donovan and Mickey to realistic and modern epidemiological applications)

 ## Grading